USS John Finn: Construction

 In November 2013, John Finn's keel was laid down at Ingalls Shipbuilding.
 The keel laying ceremony was attended by Laura Stavridis, the ship sponsor and former wife of retired Admiral James Stavridis.
 The ship was launched on 28 March 2015 and christened on 2 May 2015.
 On 7 December 2016, the 75th anniversary of the attack on Pearl Harbor, the ship was delivered to the U.S. Navy.
 The precommissioning crew moved on board the ship on 28 February 2017 and the vessel was commissioned on 15 July 2017 in Pearl Harbor, Hawaii, then homeported to San Diego, California.

 History

 On 17 November 2020, John Finn successfully intercepted an ICBM using a SM-3 Block IIA missile.
 The target missile was launched from the test site on the Kwajalein Atoll and simulated an attack on Hawaii.
 This was the first time that an ICBM had been successfully intercepted by an SM-3 and the first time a U.S. Navy ship had brought down such a missile.

+On 14 February 2023 she homeport shifted to Yokosuka, Japan.

+On 6 August 2023, John Finn and three other destroyers responded to a joint Chinese-Russian patrol in international waters near Alaska.
+The Chinese-Russian flotilla left without incident.

+Under the United States Seventh Fleet, on 24 January 2024, John Finn sailed through the sensitive Taiwan Strait following presidential and parliamentary elections on the island, drawing the ire of Beijing.
+"John Finn's transit through the Taiwan Strait demonstrates the United States' commitment to upholding freedom of navigation for all nations as a principle," the U.S. Navy said in its statement.